 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 99, 826, 863):

 A transmitter ID identifies the WUR AP transmitting the WUR frame.
-A WUR frame with transmitter ID in the ID field is a broadcast WUR frame that is addressed to all the WUR non-AP STAs that are associated with the transmitting WUR AP.
+A WUR frame with transmitter ID in the ID field is a broadcast WUR frame that is addressed to all the WUR non-AP STAs that are associated with the WUR AP if dot11MultiBSSIDImplemented is false and that are associated to the transmitted BSSID if dot11MultiBSSIDImplemented is true.

+NOTE—WUR non-AP STAs associated to a nontransmitted BSSID are identified by the nontransmitter ID (see 31.3.5(Nontransmitter ID).
+These STAs are expected to receive WUR Beacons, and WUR Discovery frames send with the transmitter ID. (#99, 826, 863)

 Group ID